IBM/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

    http://cos-was-rco-apps-was.<your-cluster-name>-c53a941250098acc3d804eba23ee3789-0000.us-south.containers.appdomain.cloud/CustomerOrderServicesWeb
    ```

-1. Point your browser to the output of the above command.
+1. Point your browser to the output URL of the above command.
    - Login as user `skywalker` and password `force`.
+(The file-based user is stored in fileregistry.xml of traditional WebSphere container.)
-   - Click on an item and then drag and drop.
+   - From the Shop tab, click on an item (a movie) and on the next pop-up panel, drag and drop the item into the shopping cart.
-   - Add few items
+   - Add few items to the cart.
+As the items are added, they’ll be shown under Current Shopping Cart (on the upper right) with the total cost.
    - Close the browser.

 ### Review the application workload flow